gong + kempul slendro, piano, slenthem pelog, vibraphone, & bonang panerus slendro

 Gatra is a composition by Jay Afrisando using a combination of non-deterministic L-System (a formal grammar, one of the algorithmic methods) and the human touch (from the composer).
 The L-System was developed by Aristid Lindenmayer and firstly used by botanists and computer scientists to mathematically model growth processes of living organisms.

-"Gatra", in Javanese language, means embryo or, in the Karawitan music, the smallest and flexible musical unit.
+In Javanese, Gatra means embryo or, in gamelan, the smallest and flexible musical unit.
 The music is composed by developing 'an embryo' into certain shapes through a set of production rules or rewriting rules.
 The non-deterministic factor results different products in each developed musical 'embryo'.
 Because of this procedure, the product of L-System creates fractal, the condition which a larger entity (a larger musical unit) resembles a smaller entity (a smaller musical unit) and vice versa, although it does not always appear as a same-similarity.
-This fractal phenomenon also happens in a relationship of gatra (a smaller musical unit) and gendhing (a larger musical unit) in Karawitan music.
+This fractal phenomenon also happens in a relationship of gatra (a smaller musical unit) and gendhing (a larger musical unit) in Karawitan.

 Performed at October Meeting 2016, Yogyakarta, ID on 15 October 2016.